Virginia Tech® home

 Generative AI Graduate School Statement

-Welcome back!
-As the semester begins, some of you may have concerns about generative AI tools like ChatGPT, and how these technologies might impact your teaching and research.
+Some of you may have concerns about generative AI tools like ChatGPT, and how these technologies might impact your learning, teaching, and research.
 Much attention has been paid in the media to the potential use of this technology by students to submit AI-generated text as their own work.

 This cautiously optimistic position must be balanced by a concerted effort to address concerns about academic integrity.
 The core principles and spirit of the Graduate Honor Code and Undergraduate Honor Code remain true and relevant.
 As outlined in Article 1 of the Graduate Honor Code, we expect graduate students to exercise honesty and ethical behavior in all academic pursuits, whether coursework, research, or teaching.
-Using ChatGPT or other AI to generate work and misrepresenting it as one’s own original work would constitute cheating or plagiarism under the Code.
-The extent to which AI is appropriate for any given coursework is a decision faculty will need to make on a course-by-course basis.
+Using ChatGPT or other AI to generate work and misrepresenting it as one’s own original work (replacing the student’s effort expected by the course instructor with AI or using AI to replace rather than augment learning) would constitute cheating or plagiarism under the Code.
+The extent to which AI is appropriate for any given coursework is a decision faculty will need to make on a course-by-course or assignment-by-assignment basis.
 Whether the decision is made to prohibit or encourage use, the guidelines and principles governing the appropriate use in a given course should be clearly communicated in course documentation and via direct discussions with students.

-As you consider how to address these issues in your classes, keep the following guidelines in mind:
+As you consider how to use AI in your own efforts or address these issues in your classes, keep the following guidelines in mind:

-- Have an open discussion with students on responsible AI use and citation expectations.
-Ground your conversation in the principles contained in the Undergraduate and/or Graduate Honor Code to help students see this as a matter of academic integrity.
+2. Have open discussions in classes and labs on responsible AI use and citation expectations.
+Ground your conversation in the principles contained in the Undergraduate and/or Graduate Honor Code to establish that this is a matter of academic integrity.

 TLOS is offering a series of workshops and engagements to support instructors, including graduate student instructors, as they consider how to approach these issues.
 Instructional specialists are also available for individual consultations.